Pumpkin Spice Poke Cake

 This Pumpkin Spice Poke Cake is the only poke cake recipe you will need from now until Christmas.
 It's soft, fluffy, and overflowing with melted cream cheese frosting and caramel.

 This mouthwatering pumpkin spice poke cake recipe will change your life!
 You’ll never be able to eat a plain spice cake EVER again.
-Why bake a regular cake with you can just as easily make an irresistible poke cake?
+Why bake a regular cake with you can just as easily make an irresistible poke cake.

 This Pumpkin Spice Poke Cake is the only poke cake recipe you will need from now until Christmas.
 It's soft, fluffy, and overflowing with melted cream cheese frosting and caramel.